PrasadSahana/neocortexapi/source/Samples/NeoCortexApiSample/Statistical Analysis/Investigation of HTM layer.md

 ### What is HTM layer instability?

-Hierarchical Temporal Memory (HTM) is designed in such a way that it can learn the pattern and generate Sparse Distributed Representation (SDR) of the input quickly .
+Hierarchical Temporal Memory (HTM) is designed in such a way that it can learn the patterns and generate Sparse Distributed Representation (SDR) of the input quickly .
 Initially after the research it was found that SDRs can be forgotten during the training progress and this caused SP to learn same patterns again, which generated new set of SDRs.
 This instable learning behavior of SP was because of internal boosting algorithm by Homeostatic Plasticity Mechanism. ([See the link)](https://github.com/ddobric/neocortexapi/blob/htm-serialization/source/Documentation/Experiments/ICPRAM_2021_76_CR.pdf)

-### What were the problems in layer L4 of SP + TM?

-During the research it was found that after SP gets stable in New-born stage ([See the link](https://github.com/ddobric/neocortexapi/blob/htm-serialization/source/Documentation/Experiments/ICPRAM_2021_76_CR.pdf)), TM is not stable.
-This means that layer L4 gets stable in SP (by using Homeostatic Plasticity Controller), unfortunately the TM in same layer do not get stable.
-The SDR visualization result in the above link ([See the link](https://github.com/PrasadSahana/neocortexapi/blob/master/source/Documentation/images/sdr-compare.png)) shows that same image in different cycles change the SDR Pattern.
-It is observed that Cell SDRs of the same sequence key were changing over time even if SP was stable.
-SP being stable means that **Column SDRs do not change anymore**, but it stops changing after the TM (Cell SDRs) gets stable.
-For this to happen, all patterns must attain 100% accuracy without any change in Cell/Column SDRs.
-Hence, the stability check was implemented in the class ‘SequenceLearning.cs’.

 ### How stability was achieved in the class ‘SequenceLearning.cs’ of layer L4  SP + TM?